NLP in insurance medicine / Research into the support of insurance physicians in their work using Natural Language Processing (NLP)

 • Improve the quality of the (medical) reports.

-• Reduce the administrative burden for the insurance physician, and other collegues (e.g. social medical nurses and medical secretaries).
+• Reduce the administrative burden for insurance physicians, social medical nurses, and other medical and non-medical staff.

-• Reduce mutual differences in practice variation and the quality of assessments and reasoning among insurance physicians.
+• Minimize differences in practice variation and the quality of assessments and reasoning among insurance physicians.

 • Work more efficiently when assessing clients by saving time during staff shortages.